MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-forms.md

 [!include[](../xamarin-android-push-setup-issues.md)]

-### 2. Start Mobile Center Push
+### 2. Start App Center Push

 [!include[](start-push.md)]

 ## Intercept push notifications

-Mobile Center Push makes it possible to intercept push notifications but there is some additional setup required to enable this feature in plaform specific projects.
+App Center Push makes it possible to intercept push notifications but there is some additional setup required to enable this feature in plaform specific projects.

 ### iOS additional steps